markh182/hashlips_art_engine/README.md

 ```

 All your gifs will be outputted in the `/build/pixel_evolve_gifs` directory.
-To set the amount of images the gif cycles through you can change the amount of ratio objects arein the ratios property on the `pixelEvolve` object in the `src/config.js` file.
-The lower the number on the left, the more pixelated the image will be.
+To set the amount of images the gif cycles through you can change the amount of ratio objects in the ratios property on the `pixelEvolve` object in the `src/config.js` file.
+Also, the lower the left number of the ratio property, the more pixelated the image will be.

 You can also play around with the `repeat`, `quality` and the `delay` of the exported gifs.